magento/devdocs/guides/v2.0/architecture/archi_perspectives/components/modules/mod_anatomy.md

 ## Overview {#arch-modules-anatomy}

 A Magento <i>module</i> is a logical group of components that encapsulates a particular business function, typically a business task.
-All components of a module relate to the module's specific function.
+All components of a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} relate to the module's specific function.
 For example, each element of the Shipping module contains all the code and interfaces needed to implement core shipping-related tasks.
 A module directory typically contains blocks, controllers, helpers, models, configuration files, and other components that contribute to the module's core purpose.

 Module structure is defined by both module code components and logical structure.